venkatarun95/rust-book-hindi/README.md

 ### Translations

-We'd especially love help translating the second edition or 2018 edition of the book!
+बWe'd especially love help translating the second edition or 2018 edition of the book!
 See the [Translations] label to join in efforts that are currently in progress.
 Open a new issue to start working on a new language!
 We're waiting on [mdbook support] for multiple languages before we merge any in, but feel free to